 Large volume echogenic free fluid is present in the pelvis, particularly in the region of the right adnexae, in keeping with hemoperitoneum.
 There is further moderate volume anechoic free fluid in the pelvis and in the perihepatic space and Morrisons (hepatorenal) pouch.

 In the right adnexae, a gestational sac is present, upto 2.1 cm in maximal dimension, with a fetal pole evident.
 No definite fetal heart beat identified on Doppler M-mode assessment.

-The right ovary was difficult to identify, due to the large amount of adjacent haemoperitoneum.
+The right ovary was difficult to identify, due to the large amount of adjacent hemoperitoneum.
 The left ovary was also not well seen.

-Findings are in keeping with a ruptured right adnexal, most likely tubal ectopic pregnancy, associated with moderate to massive haemoperitoneum.
+Findings are in keeping with a ruptured right adnexal, most likely tubal ectopic pregnancy, associated with moderate to massive hemoperitoneum.

 1 case question available

-The patient was unstable and required transfusion of 4 units of blood, and proceeded to theatre where a right salpingectomy was performed.
+The patient was unstable and required transfusion of 4 units of blood, and proceeded to theater where a right salpingectomy was performed.

 15 public playlist includes this case

 - First trimester US ; Early pregnancy problems: ectopic pregnancy